jasonrm/mdbook-nix-eval/README.md

 ## Warnings

-* If the nix-builder has sandboxing enabled, there *should* be limited access to sensitive info, but... it's probably best to only run trusted expressions.
+- If the nix-builder has sandboxing enabled, there _should_ be limited access to sensitive info, but... it's probably best to only run trusted expressions.
-* Network access is allowed in some (most?) cases by the nix sandbox (where available and enabled), so again only trusted expressions are advised.
+- Network access is allowed in some (most?) cases by the nix sandbox (where available and enabled), so again only trusted expressions are advised.
-* nix-instantiate is run with --strict, which the man page say "Warning: This option can cause non-termination, because lazy data structures can be infinitely large."
+- nix-instantiate is run with --strict, which the man page say "Warning: This option can cause non-termination, because lazy data structures can be infinitely large."
 Without the flag, error messages like `error: cannot convert a thunk to JSON` are much more common, and more importantly, the output is much less helpful.
-* Aside from what nix does internally with deterministic outputs, there isn't anything on top of that, so shorter chapters are better if using `mdbook serve` as each block does call out to nix.
+- Aside from what nix does internally with deterministic outputs, there isn't anything on top of that, so shorter chapters are better if using `mdbook serve` as each block does call out to nix.

 ## License

 MPL.
 See [LICENSE](LICENSE).
-Copyright (c) 2021 Jason R. McNeil <jason@mcneil.dev>
+Copyright (c) 2021-2025 Jason R. McNeil <jason@mcneil.dev>